stephaniedlp/stephaniedlp/README.md

 ----------------------------

-I am a software engineer working at Xipe, and I've been into programming 2+ years.
+I am a software engineer working at Xipe Technology, and I've been into programming 2+ years.
 I am interested into creating web and mobile apps.
 Im experienced in .NET framework using NET MAUI as a cross-platform mobile apps and ASP.NET Core for web development.

 *  🌍  I  work remotely or hybrid.